Questions? Suffolk DBT Roslyn (516) 714-4707 | Babylon Suffolk DBT (631) 403-4719 | Mt. Sinai (631) 828-2264 | NYC (646) 939-5210

 DBT is a form of cognitive-behavioral therapy that teaches acceptance of unhealthy thoughts, emotions, and behaviors.
 The point is to accept them at face-value (without judgement) so they seem more possible to overcome.

 This does not mean that people should accept these behaviors as part of who they are.
-Rather, you should see them for what they are: self-destructive habits that require changing to live a healthy, authentic life.
+Rather, you should see them for what they are: self-destructive habits that need to change to live a healthy, authentic life.

-Overcoming the way you think, feel, and act can feel like a pretty tall order.
-That’s why DBT adult and teen depression treatment helps to break down the process into more digestible pieces.
+Overcoming the way you act, no matter how you think or feel, can feel like a pretty tall order.
+That’s why DBT depression treatment for both adults and teens helps people to cope with depression by breaking down the process of changing your behavior into more digestible pieces.

 Instead of thinking, “Why did I have to do that?
 I’m such a failure,” you can instead think, “That happened because I’m depressed.
 I’m allowed to be depressed, and it’s going to take some time to heal.
-But I need to work on overcoming this behavior or allow these negative thoughts.
-Those are unhealthy for me.”
+But I need to work on overcoming this behavior.
+It isn’t helping me cope with depression.”

 Suddenly, an out-of-control emotional breakdown becomes smaller, focused, and instantly more manageable.